ElektraInitiative/libelektra/src/plugins/ctype/README.md

 `wchar` is missing.

-Enum and records are part of other plugins.
+Records are part of other plugins.

 The `CORBA` type system also has its limits.
 The types `string` and `enum`  can be unsatisfactory.
 While string is too general